Top 10 Great Dynasties of China

 1. Xia Dynasty 夏朝 (2070 – 1600 BC)

 The Xia Dynasty is the first imperial dynasty in China.
-The dynasty was established by the legendary Yu the Great and lasted nearly 500 years including the reigns of 17 emperors.
-The Xia dynasty was the first to irrigate, produce cast bronze and a strong army.
+The dynasty was established by the legendary Da Yu the Great and lasted nearly 500 years including the reigns of 17 emperors.
+The Xia dynasty was the first to irrigate the land, produce bronze and keep a strong army.

 2. Shanghai Dynasty 商朝 (1600 – 1046 BC)